Usio (USIO) Scheduled to Post Earnings on Thursday

-Usio (NASDAQ:USIO) is scheduled to post its quarterly earnings results after the market closes on Thursday, May 13th.
+Usio (NASDAQ:USIO) will release its earnings data after the market closes on Thursday, May 13th.
 Analysts expect Usio to post earnings of ($0.04) per share for the quarter.
-Individual that wish to register for the company’s earnings conference call can do so using this link.
+Persons interested in participating in the company’s earnings conference call can do so using this link.

-Usio (NASDAQ:USIO) last issued its quarterly earnings results on Tuesday, March 30th.
-The company reported ($0.03) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.02.
-Usio had a negative net margin of 15.17% and a negative return on equity of 50.82%.
+Usio (NASDAQ:USIO) last released its quarterly earnings data on Tuesday, March 30th.
+The company reported ($0.03) EPS for the quarter, beating analysts’ consensus estimates of ($0.05) by $0.02.
+Usio had a negative return on equity of 50.82% and a negative net margin of 15.17%.
 On average, analysts expect Usio to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Usio Company Profile